-Represent the Division on college committees and serve on committees as assigned.
+Represent the Division on College committees and serve on committees as assigned.

-Attend the Presidents Leadership Council.
+Attend the President's Leadership Council.

-Collaborate with faculty, staff, the Dean of Enrollment Management and Advising Services, the College's Communications Department and the Vice President of Academic & Student Affairs to annually review and revise academic information in digital and print formats.
+Collaborate with faculty, staff, the Dean of Enrollment Management and Advising Services, the College's Communications Department, and the Vice President of Academic & Student Affairs to annually review and revise academic information in digital and print formats.

 Other duties as assigned.

-Professional and External Affairs Management
+D. Professional and External Affairs Management

 Attend and represent the College at statewide, regional, and other meetings, conventions, seminars, workshops, etc., as appropriate.

-Support and assist Department Chairs and Program Coordinators in matters of licensure, accreditation and related matters.
+Support and assist Department Chairs and Program Coordinators in matters of licensure, accreditation, and related matters.

 Seek opportunities to establish new partnerships and assess the effectiveness of existing partnerships with community agencies, educational institutions, and workforce organizations that relate to the Division.

-Master's degree from an accredited institution in one of the disciplines represented in the division or equivalent.
+Master's degree from an accredited institution in one of the disciplines represented in the Division or equivalent.

-Three years of college level teaching experience.
+Three years of full-time, college level, undergraduate teaching experience.

 Experience developing academically sound programs that prepare students for the workforce and/or transfer to baccalaureate institutions.

-Experience evaluating student learning outcomes and reflecting on teaching practice, curriculum and instruction.
+Experience evaluating student learning outcomes and reflecting on teaching practice, curriculum, and instruction.